eu-digital-identity-wallet/av-app-android-wallet-ui/README.md

 This is an initial version of the software, developed solely for the purpose of demonstrating the business flow of the solution.
 It is not intended for production use, and does not yet include the full set of functional, security, or integration features required for a live deployment.

+The initial version is based on the [Architecture Reference Framework](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md).
+FSubsequent versions will be developed to ensure alignment with the  [Age Verification Solution Technical Specification](https://github.com/eu-digital-identity-wallet/av-doc-technical-specification) and the [Age Verification Profile](https://github.com/eu-digital-identity-wallet/av-doc-technical-specification/blob/main/docs/annexes/annex-4/annex-4-av-profile.md).

 The current release provides only basic functionality, with several key features to be introduced in future versions, including:
  - Support for batch issuing
  - App and device verification based on Google Play Integrity API and Apple App Attestation
  - Additional issuance methods beyond the currently implemented eID based method.

-These planned features align with the requirements and methods described in the Age Verification Profile.
+These planned features align with the requirements and methods described in the [Age Verification Profile](https://github.com/eu-digital-identity-wallet/av-doc-technical-specification/blob/main/docs/annexes/annex-4/annex-4-av-profile.md).

 This version should be considered a foundational prototype to support early testing, feedback, and integration discussions.
 - The initial development release may be changed substantially over time and might introduce new features but also may change or remove existing ones, potentially breaking compatibility with your existing code.